TAC-Insight/fw-ticket-integrator/README.md

 ### tickets.sql

-The `tickets.sql` file should conform to the https://api.fast-weigh.com/swagger/ui/index#!/Tickets/Tickets_Post payload body.
+The `tickets.sql` file should conform to the [FW API ticket payload body](https://api.fast-weigh.com/swagger/ui/index#!/Tickets/Tickets_Post).

 Field names should be renamed to match the keys in the ticket payload.